How To Watch E!'s Meet the Frasers Before the Series Premiere

 Two weeks after its joint VOD/TVE release and just six days before its televised E! premiere, Meet the Frasers' first two episodes will see a complementary Jan.
 7 release on YouTube.
 And there's more!

 Even after Meet the Frasers' small-screen kickoff on Jan.
-13, viewers can relive its double-episode roll-out on all three early-watch platforms in addition to online at NBC.com.
+13, viewers can relive its double-episode roll-out on every early-watch platform mentioned here.
 How's that for options?

 Curious to learn more about Matt and his "crazy" Italian family right away?